 Living Room Christmas Tree

-My prelit tree did have some burned out lights this year, I added 2 strings of clear lights.
+My prelit tree did have some burned-out lights this year, so I added 2 strings of clear lights.
 Plus I found these really beautiful shimmering flame lights at the At Home store.

 They look amazing at night, they dance around almost like twinkle lights.

-Under the tree, I did my old stand by.
+Under the tree, I did my old stand-by.
 By adding quilting padding, 2 strings of clear lights, and then tulle on top of it, gives a snow effect under the tree.
+Under the tree is a favorite place for the cats to take a nap.

 This year my inspiration for the big Christmas tree was these cranberries.
 The deep red of the cranberries with the slightest touch of frost on them.
 They are picks that you can find at Hobby Lobby.